theoromeo/NextPage-Parser/readme.md

 </article>
 ```

-The will define a `image.grid view` and query against its node with `"> a > img"`
+This will define an `image.grid view` and query against its node with `"> a > img"`

 ### Query Priority
 1. Custom view query
 2. Defined view query
 3. Default view query

 ## Informational Nodes
 Informational properties allow you to have control over the response data.

-Maybe you want summarized data to display instead of the default paragraph in the node or you want a specific image to show up in the response, you can do that with informational properties
+Maybe you want summarized data to display instead of the default paragraph in the node, or you want a specific image to show up in the response; you can do that with informational properties.

 ### Informational Properties
 - `np-p` - define a paragraph for the node <br>
-When all declarations for the nodes are added it may be a maximum length of 300 characters.
+When all declarations for the nodes are added, it may be a maximum length of 300 characters.

-- `np-img` - define a image for the node <br>
+- `np-img` - define an image for the node <br>
 String URL

 - `np-action` - define a link for the node <br>
 String URL

-- `np-icon` - define a icon for the node <br>
+- `np-icon` - define an icon for the node <br>
 String URL

 - `np-description` - define a description for the node<br>